-Sandra Burton, a Registered Renal Dietitian with Bay Area Nutrition, discusses why her day-job provides not only insight into the elderly population’s nutrition, but also why she is extra passionate about spreading the word to American caregivers to cater nutritional needs for seniors’ specific health conditions and situations.
+Sandra Burton, a Registered Renal Dietitian (RPG) with Bay Area Nutrition, discusses why her day-job provides not only insight into the senior population’s nutrition, but also why she is passionate about spreading the word to American caregivers to cater nutritional needs for seniors’ specific health conditions and situations.

 Having first-hand exposure to an epidemic is different than learning about it in college.
-When I became a Registered Dietitian, my first job was at The Jewish Home in San Francisco.
-It is a home for the aged and it was the most rewarding and fulfilling job I ever had.
+When I became an RPG, my first job was at The Jewish Home in San Francisco.
+It is a home for the aged and it was the most fulfilling job I ever had.
 I had the opportunity to work there for two years and it changed my way of thinking about how nutrition affects the elderly.

-Factors That Contribute to Senior Malnutrition
+Factors That Contribute to Senior Malnutrition in America Today

 Changing Taste Buds and Health Conditions

-As the natural aging process happens, our taste buds dull and our ability to taste many foods — from hot, cold, sweet or sour — diminishes.
+As the natural aging process happens, our taste buds dull and our ability to taste many foods — from cold to hot, sweet or sour — diminishes.
 Over time, hot and spicy foods can damage our tongue, throats and stomach.
-So as seniors get older they may need to eat foods that are hotter, saltier and sweeter; leaving them at risk for making poor food choices.
+So as seniors get older, they may need to eat foods that are hotter, saltier and sweeter; leaving them at risk for making poor food choices.

 Medication Side-Effects and Dental Health

 Many seniors will also have to start on medications, which unfortunately have side effects, such as:

 These changes alone can spiral a senior into poor health, but in addition to these obstacles, many seniors have missing teeth due to poor dental care or lack of money/insurance to go to the dentist.